dekuNukem/duckyPad-Pro/doc/errata.md

 ### Off-the-shelf / 3D-Printed Washer

-If you already have some M2 washer, feel free to use them!
+If you already have some **NON-METAL** M2 washer, feel free to use them!

 If you have a 3D printer, it's trivial to print some.